-Unfortunately, adults break a number of road rules every day and children see this and think that it's okay for them to do too.
-Be open with your children about it and explain that adults shouldn't be doing this either but they get lazy or think that they know better.
-Also make it clear that adults tend to rely on their height to help them see more than your children can.
-Explain to your children that adults get injured and killed not doing the right thing when crossing streets, and that it is never a good idea to follow adults who are breaking the rules.
+Unfortunately, adults break a number of road rules every day and children see this and think that it's okay for them to do.
+Be open with your child about it and explain that adults shouldn't be doing this either but they get lazy or think they know better.
+Also make it clear that adults tend to rely on their height to help them see more than your child can.
+Explain to your child that adults sometimes get injured and killed not doing the right thing when crossing streets, and that it is never a good idea to follow adults who are breaking the rules.